Quarter Sawn vs Flat Sawn Oak: The Ultimate Guide

 Quarter Sawn Oak Qualities and Benefits

-- Due to its orientation at cutting, quarter sawn oak boards often feature dramatic flecks and rays which give each piece a unique and striking look
+- Due to its orientation at cutting, quarter-sawn oak boards often feature dramatic flecks and rays, which give each piece a unique and striking look